 - If composting kitchen scraps, bury them in the center layers of the pile.

 - The temperature should go up to about 130 degrees F in a few days.
 It should feel warm inside.
 If it starts to cool down, turn it to introduce a fresh supply of oxygen.

 If you don't have a backyard but wish to compost your kitchen scraps, try vermicomposting.
 This is a method of composting using red worms, also called manure worms.
-It can be done indoors, in a basement, heated garage or other convenient location that doesn't freeze.
+It can be done indoors, in a basement, heated garage, or in another convenient location that doesn't freeze.
 Red worms eat approximately their own weight each day; a pound of worms will eat a pound of organic material.
 That's a tough ratio to beat for efficiency, and luckily, maintaining a worm bin is relatively easy.
-It's a compact, convenient and odorless method of composting, and the end-product is a very fertile form of compost called worm castings.
+It's a compact, convenient, and odorless method of composting, and the end product is a very fertile form of compost called worm castings.
 To find out how to set up a worm bin, go to the MassDEP site on vermicomposting.

-Compost is ready to use when it is dark brown, crumbly and earthy-smelling and you can no longer recognize the original material.
-Apply a 3" layer of compost to the soil you want to improve and mix it in.
+Compost is ready to use when it is dark brown, crumbly, and earthy-smelling and you can no longer recognize the original material.
+Apply a 3-inch layer of compost to the soil you want to improve and mix it in.
 It is best to incorporate the compost about a month before planting seeds.
 When transplanting seedlings or established plants, add a few handfuls of compost to the hole and mix with soil when backfilling.
-During the summer, compost can be used as a side-dressing (by mixing it into the soil next to plants).
+During the summer, compost can be used as a side dressing (by mixing it into the soil next to plants).
 In the fall, partially composted material can be tilled under, where it will break down over the winter.